wesmattison/wesmattison.github.io/README.md

 # wesmattison.github.io

-This is just a personal website cerated for hosting on github.io.
+This is just a personal website created for hosting on github.io.
 I own a domain: [www.wesmattison.com](wesmattison.com)

 ### Why?